Harris plans to attend the COP28 climate summit

 Vice President Harris is planning to attend the COP28 summit in United Arab Emirates this week, according to a source familiar with the plans.
 The source was not authorized to speak publicly about the trip.

-The trip follows some pushback on the administration for not sending President Biden to the global climate meeting.
-Biden attended the last two years, and his administration has made climate policy a priority.
+The trip follows some pushback on the administration for not announcing plans to send President Biden to the global climate meeting, which kicks off on Thursday and lasts until Dec.
+12. Biden attended the last two years.

+When asked earlier this week if Biden would attend, the White House only said it had no updates on his schedule, and noted that special envoy John Kerry, national climate adviser Ali Zaidi, senior adviser John Podesta and others would be there.

+Addressing climate change was a key part of Biden's campaign messaging during his 2020 campaign, and when he took office, he named it a top priority for his administration.
+Last year he signed the Inflation Reduction Act, which will invest $369 billion into curbing emissions.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.